testcontainers/moby-ryuk/README.md

 ## Ryuk configuration

 - `RYUK_CONNECTION_TIMEOUT` - Environment variable that defines the timeout for Ryuk to receive the first connection (default: 60s).
 Value layout is described in [time.ParseDuration](https://golang.org/pkg/time/#ParseDuration) documentation.
+- `RYUK_PORT` - Environment variable that defines the port where Ryuk will be bound to (default: 8080).
+- `RYUK_RECONNECTION_TIMEOUT` - Environment variable that defines the timeout for Ryuk to reconnect to Docker (default: 10s).
+Value layout is described in [time.ParseDuration](https://golang.org/pkg/time/#ParseDuration) documentation.